heraclex/com_submittion/README.md

-# Nothing here for your interest :)
+# Nothing here for your interests :)